Menu

 We spent our last two nights at Dundabara campground, right next to water pumps!
 Sleep was somewhat elusive until way past midnight when the pumps stopped.

-PROS: Lots of shady sites (though if you’re late, you’ll probably be stuck with the non-shady ones), two toilet blocks which helps with the through-traffic of constant toilet/shower users, picnic tables on some sites, and a fairly short drive to Fraser’s main attractions (Maheno Wreck, Eli Creek, etc.) on 75-mile beach
+PROS: Lots of shady sites (though if you’re late, you’ll probably be stuck with the non-shady ones); two toilet blocks which helps with the through-traffic of constant toilet/shower users; picnic tables on some sites; a fairly short drive to K'gari’s main attractions (Maheno Wreck, Eli Creek, etc.) on 75-mile Beach

 Lots of people obviously choose to camp along the beach, and I think that could be quite attractive during less busy times.